kairos-io/kairos/docs/content/en/docs/Examples/core.md

  image: "docker:quay.io/kairos/kairos-opensuse:v1.4.0-k3sv1.26.0-k3s1"
 ```

-Once you've chosen your image, follow the steps in our [Installation](/docs/installation) documentation to complete the process.
-After the installation is complete, the configuration in the k3s block will take effect, and you'll be able to use it just as you would with an image from the provider-kairos repository.
-For example:
+Once you've chosen your image, you can move on to the installation process by following the steps outlined in our [Installation](/docs/installation) documentation.

+For example, a full cloud-config might look like this:

 ```yaml
 #cloud-config